JStiles9552/CLIM_680_Project/index.md

 Data

 My project will make use of the ERA5 Global Reanalysis, which is a data set that covers a massive amount of atmospheric and weather data, including precipitation and temperature data, which spans as far back as the mid-1900s (Hersbach et al, 2020).
 The ERA5 Global Reanalysis was created by the European Center for Medium-Range Weather Forecasts with a resolution of 0.25 Degrees, and is consistently updated with both new and changing atmospheric data (ECMWF, n.d.).
 Because of the size of this data set, I will only be working with northeast region of the U.S., while focusing on the variable of total precipitation between the years of 1990-2010.
+I chose the latitude and longitude ranges of -80W - -67.5W and 38N - 48N, which unfortunately contains data within Canada that I needed to mask out within my plots.
 The precipitation values compiled in my dataset are categorized as m/day, and I changed them to values of mm/day by multiplying the precipitation values by 1000.

 Code Description

+Masking

+Before I began plotting my data onto maps, I needed to mask out the data that was displayed in Canada since this was outside of my study region.
+To do this, I made use of the "ShapelyFeature" package within cartopy, which allowed me to import a shape for the entire region of Canada.
+I then applied this feature to all of my maps and assigned it a white color, and this resulted in all of the data within Canada being masked out.
+Figure 1 shows a sample of this feature applied to the Northeast U.S., where the Northeast U.S. states contain the data and Canada is a blank white color.

 Aggregates